History of the Catholic Church and homosexuality: HIV/AIDS

 The Catholic Church's opposition to homosexuality and to safe sex measures drew negative attention during the AIDS crisis, although some Catholic hospitals also treated HIV/AIDS patients, and Catholic hospitals are currently a major provider of AIDS care.

 Catholic hospitals were among the first to treat HIV/AIDS patients, in part due to the location of hospitals like St. Vincent's in New York near to gay districts.
 Early hospital security and policies that prevented partners of patients from visiting their loved ones, as well as the broader perception that the church's opposition to safe sex practices such as condom use were exacerbating the crisis, led ACT UP to hold protests such as Stop the Church.

 The Catholic Church is a now world leader in the provision of care to victims of AIDS and, with over 117,000 health centers, it is also one of the largest providers.
 Catholic Church-related organizations also provide social services to people with AIDS.
 However, their opposition to safe sex measures such as condoms is a source of controversy, since condoms are impermeable to HIV and can prevent transmission.

-Development of pro-gay movements within the Church
+Gay acceptance movements within the Church

 1960s

 DignityUSA was founded in the United States in 1969 as the first group for gay and lesbian Catholics shortly after the Stonewall riots.
 It developed from the ministry of Father Patrick Xavier Nidorf, an Augustinian priest.
 It set out the belief that gay Catholics can "express our sexuality physically, in a unitive manner that is loving, life-giving, and life-affirming."
 It also seeks to "work for the development of sexual theology leading to the reform of [the Church's] teachings and practices regarding human sexuality, and for the acceptance of gay, lesbian, bisexual and transgender peoples as full and equal members of the one Christ."
 Meetings were initially held in San Diego and Los Angeles, before the organization ultimately became headquartered in Boston.
 It later spread to Canada.